 Current Trade relations between US & Mexico and their resilience in the manufacturing supply chain

-Mexico’s economy is expected to grow at 3.5% this year, according to the International Monetary Fund (IMF).
+Mexico’s economy is expected to grow between 1.2 and 2.4% in 2023, according to the International Monetary Fund (IMF) and the Secretariat of Finance of Mexico (SHCP), respectively.
 The country’s GDP per capita is projected to reach USD 14,000 by 2026, making it one of the world’s fastest-growing economies.

 The United States and Mexico have long had a strong trade relationship.
 After World War II, the two countries were among the first to sign free trade agreements (FTAs).
 NAFTA was signed in 1994, followed by CAFTA in 2006.
 These FTAs allowed both countries to benefit from increased access to each other’s markets, which has led to a surge in bilateral trade between them.